 Over two billion pounds of bacon is made in the U.S.A. every year.
 It is one of the oldest specially prepared meats in history, with traces of it found from 1500 B.C.
 The word bacon is said to come from the German word “bacho”, which means buttock.

 Men have no monopoly on bacon love.
-I think my sister’s favorite meal, the one she would choose on Death Row as her very last supper, would be a pound of crispy bacon.
+My dear, departed sister’s favorite meal, the one she loved above all other foods, was a pound of crispy bacon.
 Sorry Sis, the truth had to come out sooner or later.

 There is a T-shirt saying “I’d be a vegetarian if bacon grew on trees.”
 Of course, even vegetarians don’t go without their own form of bacon, even if it is made of soy products.
 It looks, acts and tastes like a baconish impersonator, but it might still be called a bacon cousin just because of its desire to be so.

 Right here I am going on record as an enemy of fake bacon bits, like the things in a jar that you are supposed to put on a salad.
-It is not so much that they are hideous, but you taste them for like four days.
+It is not so much that they are hideous, but you taste the fake in them for like four days.
 Urp!

 Another possible version comes from European peasants in the 1500’s who could rarely afford to buy pork.
 When they did, they would hang it up to show off to any visitors, showing that they were able to “bring home the bacon”.
 To really show off, they would cut off slivers to share with the company, and then sit around and “chew the fat”.